yashas-13/pharmacuz/README.md

    python app.py
    ```
    The server will run on `http://localhost:5000`.
+   Visit this URL in your browser to see the login page served from
+   `frontend/index.html`.

 2. **Authentication**:
    Send a POST request to `/login` with JSON body `{"username": "admin", "password": "adminpass"}` (or other demo users) to receive a token.